 Monitor Your Site for Suspicious Activity

-- Outdated Core Software, Themes, and Plugins: Not updating WordPress core software, themes, and plugins can leave your site vulnerable to security breaches.
+- Outdated WordPress Core, Themes, and Plugins: Not updating WordPress core software, themes, and plugins can leave your site vulnerable to security breaches.
 Developers regularly release updates that address security flaws and bugs.

-- Weak Passwords and Undefined User Roles: Weak passwords can be easily guessed or cracked, leading to unauthorized logins.
+- Weak Passwords and Poor User Role Management: Weak passwords can be easily guessed or cracked, leading to unauthorized logins.
 Undefined or overly permissive user roles can also create security loopholes.

 - SQL Injections: Attackers can use SQL injections to gain unauthorized access to your site’s database, allowing them to manipulate or steal data.